zelazrgn/Everlook-HermesProxy-CSV/classic-to-1.6-changes.md

 Ornate Mithril Boots
 * shared cooldown group changed to 28
 * shared cooldown changed from 0 seconds to 30 seconds

-Pet Bombling
-* cooldown changed from 0 seconds to 0 seconds

 Powerful Anti-Venom
 * shared cooldown changed from 0 seconds to 60 seconds